becky-yu02/Mid-Term-Project-Dance-Studio-Reservations/README.md

 # Dance Studio Reservation App

-This project is a simple web application built using **FastAPI** for the backend and **HTML/CSS/JavaScript** for the frontend, with HXMLHttpRequest for frontend-backend communication.
+This project is a simple web application built using **FastAPI** for the backend and **HTML/CSS/JavaScript** for the frontend, with **XMLHttpRequest** for frontend-backend communication (via API endpoints at /Reservations).
 It allows users to manage dance studio room reservations with **basic CRUD operations**.

 All data is stored in an in-memory list, so it resets when the server restarts.
 Bootstrap was used to create buttons and various modals.